 It is the habit on the Memorial Day weekend to thank uniformed men for their sacrifice.
-My sympathies go out to Americans who fight phantoms in far-flung destinations.
+And it is the annual custom on Barely A Blog to extend sympathies to the Americans who fight phantoms in far-flung destinations.
 I’m sorry they’ve been snookered into living, dying and killing for a lie.
-But I cannot honor that lie, or those who give their lives for it, and take the lives of others in America’s many recreational wars.
-I mourn for them, as I have from day one, but I can’t honor them.
+But I cannot honor that lie.
+I mourn for them, as I have from day one.

 I am sorry for those who’ve enlisted thinking they’d fight for their countrymen and were subjected to one backdoor draft after another in the cause of illegal, unjust wars and assorted informal attacks.
-My heart hurts for you, but I won’t worship at Moloch’s feet to make you feel better.
+My heart hurts for you, but my worshiping at Moloch’s feet will not make you feel better, deep down.

 I can legitimately claim to know of flesh-and-blood heroes who fought so that I could emerge from the bomb shelter (in the wars of 67 and 73) and proceed with my kid life.
 I always stood in their honor and wept when the sirens wailed once a year.
-Every Israeli stops on that day, wherever he is, and stands still in remembrance.
-We would have died or been overrun by Arabs if not for those brave men who defended the homeland, and not some far-away imperial project.
+Wherever he is, every Israeli stops on that day and stands still in remembrance.
+We would have been physically overrun by Arabs if not for those brave men who defended the homeland—and not some far-away imperial project—with their bodies.

-But can we Americans, in 2013, make such a claim?
-Can we truly claim that someone killed an Iraqi or Afghani or a Libyan so that we can … do what?
+But can we Americans, in 2021, make such a claim?
+Can we truly claim that someone killed an Iraqi, Afghani, Yemeni, Libyan or Syrian so that we may … do what?
 Remind me?

 “What I learned growing up in a war-torn region is that a brave nation fights because it must; a cowardly one fights because it can.”

 “When Republicans and conservatives cavil about the gargantuan growth of government, they target the state’s welfare apparatus and spare its war machine.
 Unbeknown to these factions, the military is government.
 The military works like government; is financed like government, and sports many of the same inherent malignancies of government.
 Like government, it must be kept small.
-Conservative can’t coherently preach against the evils of big government, while excluding the military mammoth.”—ILANA (“Your Government’s Jihadi Protection Program.”)
+Conservative can’t coherently preach against the evils of big government, while excluding the military mammoth.”